 The RG kit’s level of detail are comparable to PG kits.
 Articulation in RG kits is as best as it can get, armor color variation and separation is also at its finest in RG kits.
 They are heavy on decals, too.
 Now you know why it is called “Real” Grade, because the goal of this model grade line-up is to produce the most realistic but affordable Gundam and mobile suit model kits available.
 To pick out this kit grade, look for “Excitement embodied” on the box art and the abbreviation “RG”.

 Super Deformed kits are a whole new world of Gunpla.
 They have no scale but are around 8 cm tall, they are very short because SD kits are “chibi” in form, hence “Super Deformed”.
 They are the most affordable kits available and the least amount of parts to assemble.
 The most popular series in this model grade are the Brave Battle Warriors and BB Senshi, which have their own anime series.
 If you want something different and “chibi” in appearance, then SD kits are for you!
 They are a great choice if you want to expose your children to the world of Gunpla since they are easy to assemble and cute in nature.

 How to Buy Gundam Kits by Grade and Scale

 No matter which model grade you choose to purchase, you will surely be amazed with the technology and ingenuity that has created them, and you will be proud to have built and assembled them yourselves.

-A list of all the Gundam items for sale at FROMJAPAN can be found here, or use any of the following links to search for a specific grade:
+A list of all the Gundam items for sale at FROM JAPAN can be use any of the following links to search for a specific grade: